 Decluttering and letting stuff go is about making decisions, thus if hoarding behaviours are due to cognitive decline, therapy may not be as effective.
 As we age, it maybe more about rehabilitation therapy and the right support team of professionals to help with sorting, organising, tidying up and maintaining a healthy living space.

 A forced clean out may achieve short term results but there will be a loss of trust and possible damage to the relationship.
+It is not recommended.
 Please consider carefully the consequences before pursuing a forced clean out, particularly without the proper authority.

 - If your loved one is not open to assistance, letting them know there is help when they need it may be the first step.

-- If there is a move on the horizon to smaller living, a retirement community or aged care residence, Mary works with all parties to set out a plan to achieve this.
+- If there is a move on the horizon to smaller living, a retirement community or aged care residence, we work with all parties to set out a plan to achieve this.

-There is no doubt that hoarding behaviours can have complex reasons and results.
+There is no doubt that hoarding behaviours can have complex reasons.
 Be assured that there is help available.
 The key is to change how we think about our stuff and why we keep it.

 If you need help, please contact Mary to discuss your situation